tardate/LittleArduinoProjects/playground/AvrHardwarePWM/README.md

 In the ATMega328P there are three timers that can be used to generate PWM signals:

 * Timer 0 is an 8-bit timer.
 But it is used for functions such as delay() and millis() - these will be affected if PWM frequency is changed.
-* Timer 1 is a 16-bit timer; higher-precision duty cycle, but frequncy is limited.
+* Timer 1 is a 16-bit timer; higher-precision duty cycle, but frequency is limited.
 * Timer 2 is an 8-bit timer, and generally unencumbered (ready to use!)